Authenticating Cybis Porcelain – Part Two

 Limited Edition or Ltd Ed or Ltd. [an exception to this general rule is the hand painted LE followed by the pound sign and a number which has appeared on at least two examples of Scheherazade.]

-“Cybis China”, as this exact phrase on a single line and not including the word “Fine” anywhere
+“Cybis China”, as this exact phrase on a single line and not including the word “Fine” anywhere.
+A blue paint samp that says “Cybis Fine China” IS legitimate.

 “Cybis Ltd”